-Notice of Annual Meeting of Shareholders and Availability of Meeting Materials
+Notice of Annual Meeting of Shareholders

-NOTICE IS HEREBY GIVEN THAT the annual meeting of the shareholders (the "Shareholders") of Dynacor Gold Mines Inc. (the "Corporation") will be held at 1, Place Ville Marie, 40th Floor, Montréal, Québec H3B 4M4, on Wednesday, June 17, 2020 at 10:00 a.m. (the "Meeting"), for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the annual meeting of the shareholders (the "Shareholders") of Dynacor Gold Mines Inc. (the "Corporation") will be held at 1, Place Ville Marie, 40th Floor, Montréal, Québec H3B 4M4 and via live webcast at https://lavery.zoom.us/j/62888814122, on Thursday, June 17, 2021 at 10:00 a.m. (the "Meeting"), for the following purposes:

-- 1. to receive the financial statements of the Corporation for the financial year ended December 31, 2019 and the auditors' report thereon (collectively, the "Financial Statements"); - 2. to elect the directors for the ensuing year; - 3. to appoint the auditors and to authorize the directors to fix their remuneration; and - 4. to transact such other business as may properly be brought before the Meeting and at any adjournment thereof.
+- 1. to receive the financial statements of the Corporation for the financial year ended December 31, 2020 and the auditors' report thereon (collectively, the "Financial Statements"); - 2. to elect the directors for the ensuing year; - 3. to appoint the auditors and to authorize the directors to fix their remuneration; - 4. to consider, and if deemed advisable, to pass an ordinary resolution approving an amendment to the stock option plan for employees, directors, officers and consultants of the Corporation in order to reduce the maximum number of options reserved for issuance thereunder from 3,500,000 to 2,750,000 and replenish 983,250 previously granted and exercised options; - 5. to consider, and if deemed advisable, to pass an ordinary resolution approving an amendment to the Corporation's deferred share unit plan in order to increase the maximum number of common shares issuable under such plan from 500,000, to 1,000,000; and - 6. to transact such other business as may properly be brought before the Meeting and at any adjournment thereof.

 The management proxy circular (the "Proxy Circular") and the form of proxy (the "Form of Proxy") prepared in respect of the Meeting accompany this notice.
-The enclosed Proxy Circular contains supplementary information on matters to be discussed at the Meeting, as detailed below under the heading "Matters to be Acted Upon at the Meeting", and is hereby deemed to be an integral part of this notice.
+The enclosed Proxy Circular contains supplementary information on matters to be discussed at the Meeting, as detailed below under the heading "Matters to be Acted Upon at the Meeting" and is hereby deemed to be an integral part of this notice.